Theresa Claiborne

-Theresa M. Claiborne is the first African-American female pilot in the United States Air Force (USAF).
+Theresa M. Claiborne (* 1959) is American Veteran and Airline Captain.
+On June 20, 1981, she became the first female African-American pilot to serve in the United States Air Force (USAF).

 Education

-Claiborne came from a military family and she went to University of California, Berkeley where she joined the Air Force Reserve Officers' Training Corps (ROTC).
+Claiborne came from a military family and she went to California State University, Sacramento where she joined the Air Force Reserve Officers' Training Corps (ROTC).
 She realized she wanted to be a pilot while in the ROTC program.
-She completed her Undergraduate Pilot Training at Laughlin Air Force Base, Texas in 1982.
+She completed her Undergraduate Pilot Training at Laughlin Air Force Base, Texas, in 1982.

 Career

-On June 20, 1981, Claiborne was commissioned as second lieutenant in the USAF.
-She became the first African-American female pilot in the U.S. Air Force after graduating from Laughlin Air Force Base on September 16, 1982 with the class 82-08.
+On June 20, 1981, Claiborne was commissioned as second lieutenant in the USAF, graduating from Laughlin Air Force Base on September 16, 1982 with the class 82-08.
 Claiborne flew KC–135 Stratotankers for Strategic Air Command for seven years.
 She left active duty in 1988.
 She served as an instructor pilot on the KC-135E and a flight commander for the USAF Reserves where she rose to the rank of lieutenant colonel.
 Claiborne also began working for United Airlines as a first officer in 1990.
 She would later be promoted to captain.
 She retired from the military on January 6, 2003 with over 3000 military flight hours.

-In 2016, Claiborne co-founded the organization Sister of the Skies with pilots Christine Angel Hughes and Nia Wordlaw.
+In 2016, Claiborne co-founded the organization Sisters of the Skies with pilots Christine Angel Hughes and Nia Wordlaw.
 Sisters of the Skies' mission is to support and build a more diverse next generation of aviation professionals by offering workshops, mentorships, and scholarships.
+She flew her final flight then retired on May 23, 2024.